-Aggressive pruning is triggered when the soft limit is reached.
+When the soft limit is reached, aggressive pruning is triggered.
 However, new events are still recorded while pruning.

-On the Events list page of the PCE Web Console, the system_task.prune_old_log_events event is displayed with the "Object creation soft limit exceeded" message and 'Severity: Informational'.
+On the Events list page of the PCE Web Console, the sys-

+tem_task.prune_old_log_events event is displayed with the "Object creation soft limit exceeded" message and 'Severity: Informational.'